Heracles and his Labours

 Eurystheus wanted this boar alive, which meant that Herakles would have to fight it.

 A centaur, named Pholos, gladly accepted to host Herakles in his cave.
 But when they opened a pitcher of wine and began to drink, the other centaurs heard about it and ran to drink too.
 The rest of the Centaurs were not as civilized as Folos.
-In their anger, that there was not enough wine for everyone, they decided to kill Folos and Hercules.
+In their anger, that there was not enough wine for everyone, they decided to kill Folos and Heracles.
 Then a fierce battle began between them.
 Herakles managed to crush the centaurs, but in the battle he accidentally killed his friend Pholos with an arrow poisoned by the blood of the Hydra.

 The next day he buried his friend with honors and searched for the terrible boar.
 When he found the animal he managed to capture it with a rope.
 He tied it and carried it on his back to Eurystheus.